Black Friday Lululemon deals you'll want to grab while they last — all under $100

 Lululemon Align Long Sleeve Shirt

-This long-sleeve option is perfect for the cooler months, whether you're headed to weekend yoga or looking for an ultra-soft layering piece.
+This long-sleeve option is perfect for the colder months, whether you're headed to weekend yoga or looking for an ultra-soft layering piece.
 For Black Friday, you can save 30% in select colors.

 Lululemon Align Cropped Tank Top

-You can save up to 57 percent on select colors in the popular Align crop tank.
+You can save up to 57% off on select colors in the popular Align crop tank.
 According to the brand, it's made of "buttery-soft" fabric and is perfect for all types of activity, from yoga to walking and more.

 Instill Tank Top

 The brand says this fabric "feels like second skin" with its supportive and quick-drying fabric.
-Select colors start just at $29 during the Black Friday sale — that's a 63 percent savings!
+Select colors start just at $29 during the Black Friday sale — that's a 63% savings!

 Lululemon Align T-Shirt